 1. Who can and cannot receive equipment?

-Answer: Deaf, Hard of Hearing, Deaf-Blind, and Speech-Impaired residents of Arizona qualify for telecommunication equipment through AzTEDP.
+Answer: Deaf, Hard of Hearing, Deaf-Blind, and Speech Challenged residents of Arizona qualify for telecommunication equipment through AzTEDP.

 Parents of a deaf child (over eight years of age), businesses, and hearing people who are friends of or work with people with a hearing loss do not qualify for telecommunication equipment.
 However, they may contact AzTEDP for information and Arizona Relay Service training in order to communicate with those who do use specialized equipment.

 Any of the professionals below can sign your application form:

 - Hearing aid dispenser